adem-emre/BQ-App/README.md

 # BQ App
-With this app you can store book quotes.
+With this app you can store and share book quotes.
 And you can also keep track of which page you stayed on

 ## Setup